noyobo/detective-module/Readme.md

 ### Migration from v3.x

+Version 4.0+ includes major improvements:

-Version 4.0+ uses oxc-parser instead of node-source-walk for better performance.
-The API remains the same, so no code changes are needed.
+- **Parser**: Uses oxc-parser instead of node-source-walk for 3-5x better performance
+- **Testing**: Migrated from Jest to Vitest for faster development and CI/CD
+- **API**: Remains 100% compatible - no code changes needed for existing users

+**For Contributors:**

+- `npm test` - Run tests once
+- `npm run test:watch` - Run tests in watch mode for development

 #### License